coverclock/com-diag-vamoose/README.md

 experimental.

-Casual testing suggests that gccgo produces much smaller executables (like, an order of magnitude) that may run a bit slower, than those produced by Google go.
+Casual testing suggests that gccgo produces much smaller executables (like, an order of magnitude) that may run a bit slower, than those produced by gc.
 At least some of both differences are probably due to gccgo by default being dynamically linked, while go by default being statically linked.